- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30024_area_studies.rev.1451945934.png)"/>

 We all experience times of change and transition in our lives.
 Sometimes this process is orderly and understandable.
 At other times it can be rapid, chaotic, and upsetting.
 Understanding, coping, and dealing with these times can be difficult.

 When we need help we often turn to family and friends.
 Sometimes we need the assistance of a trained professional to work with people in the process of exploring and solving problems in their lives.
 We would like to welcome you to Counseling Services with the hope that our services will be helpful to you.

-The mission of Counseling Services is to promote the psychological well-being, personal effectiveness, and personal growth of Lake Forest College students, so as to enhance their personal and academic functioning.
-Counseling Services assists students in overcoming personal, emotional, and psychological issues that may negatively impact their ability to reach their academic goals and to make the most of their educational experience at Lake Forest College.
-Counseling Services educates students about mental health and wellness issues and teaches them about healthy lifestyle choices.
-Counseling Services strives to assist students in acquiring the skills, attitudes, and resources necessary to both succeed in the college environment and pursue satisfying and productive lives.
+The Health and Wellness Center’s mental health professionals assist students in overcoming personal, emotional, and psychological issues that may negatively impact their ability to reach their academic goals and to make the most of their educational experience at Lake Forest College.
+We educate students about mental health and wellness issues and teach them about healthy lifestyle choices.
+We strive to assist students in acquiring the skills, attitudes, and resources necessary to both succeed in the college environment and pursue satisfying and productive lives.